File-system permissions: Examples

 The AmigaOS Filesystem, AmigaDOS supports a permissions system relatively advanced for a single-user OS.
 In AmigaOS 1.x, files had Archive, Read, Write, Execute and Delete (collectively known as ARWED) permissions/flags.
 In AmigaOS 2.x and higher, additional Hold, Script, and Pure permissions/flags were added.

-OpenHarmony operating system alongside its client side ecosystem in Oniro OS and HarmonyOS with HarmonyOS NEXT versions and also Linux-based openEuler server OS natively uses its Harmony Distributed File System (HMDFS) that supports access token manager (role-based access control) and Core File Kit API capability-based with granular permission management with exception to openEuler.
+OpenHarmony operating system alongside its client side ecosystem in Oniro OS and HarmonyOS with HarmonyOS NEXT versions and also Linux-based openEuler server OS natively uses its Harmony Distributed File System (HMDFS) that supports access token manager (role-based access control) and Core File Kit API capability-based with granular permission management with exception to openEuler that is fine grained.

 Traditional POSIX permissions

-Traditionally, file permissions on a Unix-based file system is defined by POSIX.1-2017,.
+Traditionally, file permissions on a Unix-based file system are defined by POSIX.1.
 It specifies three classes (user, group and others) that allow for mapping permissions to users and three operations (read, write, execute) that can be granted or denied for each class.
 When a file is created, its permissions default to that as accessible via the umask command.

 In a Unix-based file system, everything is a file, even directories and other special files.